arol-polito/AROL-CLOUD/SECURITY.md

 ## Reporting Security Issues

-If you encounter a potential security vulnerability in this project, please report it to the dev at mariodeda@hotmail.com.
+If you encounter a potential security vulnerability in this project, please report it via email to [mariodeda@hotmail.com](mailto:mariodeda@hotmail.com) and CC [gianpaolo.macario@arol.com](mailto:gianpaolo.macario@arol.com).
 We will work with you to verify the vulnerability and patch it.

 When reporting issues, please provide the following information: